 Mana Road is one of the oldest dirt roads on the Big Island

-Located in the U.S. state of Hawai’i in the Pacific Ocean, the scenic Mana Road is one of the locals' best kept secrets.
-This is a road that you don’t want to go alone.
-Be warned, this is not for the faint of heart.
+Located in the U.S. state of Hawai’i in the Pacific Ocean, the scenic Mana Road is one of the locals' best-kept secrets.
+This is a road that you don’t want to travel alone.
+Be warned, it's not for the faint of heart.

 How long is Mana Road on Big Island?

-The drive links Mauna Kea Access Road and Mamalahoa Highway (in Waimea).
-It’s 42,9 miles (69km) long.
-The largely dirt road winds around Mauna Kea, Hawai’i’s tallest peak.
-Its highest elevation is 2.223m (7,293ft) above the sea level.
+Stretching 42.9 miles (69km), Mana Road connects Mauna Kea Access Road and Mamalahoa Highway in Waimea.
+The largely dirt road winds around Mauna Kea, Hawai’i’s tallest peak, reaching a height of 2,223m (7,293ft) above sea level.

 Is Mana Road dangerous?

-The red dirt road up the mountain can be dangerous, particularly in bad weather.
+The red dirt road up the mountain can be hazardous, particularly in bad weather.
 The road is narrow and steep.
-You cannot take a rental car on this road, even a 4WD (strictly prohibited by rental car companies, even for their 4WD rentals).
-If the weather is good, you don't even need 4wd.
-Ground clearance is needed though, there are big ruts in a couple spots.
+You cannot take a rental car on this road, not even a 4WD (strictly prohibited by rental car companies, even for their 4WD rentals).
+If the weather is good, you don't even need 4WD.
+Ground clearance is needed though; there are big ruts in a couple of spots.
 If the weather has been bad, or turns bad, the trip could be quite an adventure.
-Ground clearance is needed but there are big ruts in a couple spots.
-The terrain is muddy and it is better to avoid this route when it is raining a lot.
+Ground clearance is needed, but there are big ruts in a couple of spots.
+The terrain is muddy, and it is better to avoid this route when it is raining heavily.
 Be prepared for erratic weather from strong winds to rain or sun.
 But the views are worth it.
 Bring plenty of water and fuel.

 How long does it take to drive Mana Road?